Last Updated on January 5, 2025

 The Collection of the Lisbon National Tile Museum

-The church of the former convent is decorated in Portuguese baroque splendor, with beautiful gilded and carved wood, paintings, and tile panels.
-Its grand Rococo altarpiece was added in 1755 following the “great Lisbon earthquake,” the largest in history, which destroyed the city and killed 12,000 in the Portuguese capital alone.
+The church of the former convent is a treasure of Portuguese baroque splendor.
+Step inside and you’ll find beautiful gilded and carved wood, paintings, and tile panels.
+Its grand Rococo altarpiece was added in 1755 following the “great Lisbon earthquake.”
+The earthquake was the greatest in history, and destroyed the city and killed 12,000 in the Portuguese capital alone.

 Leave a Reply